mheguy/transcription-bot/README.md

 - ensures the episode is present in the appropriate year's page
 - updates the status of the episode based on the templates used in the episode page

+Specifically, for the status column it will overwrite the existing value.
+For all other columns it will only add information, never overwrite or delete it.

 ## Development